pbastowski/sendemailtest/README.md

 It also displays a friendly success toast message, or an error message, depending on the random value returned in the simulator.

 If you press `SEND` several times, you are bound to hit an error condition and see the Error toast message.

+Multiple email addresses may be entered in to, cc and bcc, separated with a `;`, for example

+    tom@home.nl; jodie@abc.com

+If any of the entered emails are invalid the user will be notified accordingly and a small message will appear below the input field that needs fixing.

 ## Build system

 This Vue repo is based on (vue-cli 3)[https://cli.vuejs.org/].
 It uses a zero-config setup, which is why there is no index.html file to be found or any webpack configuration.
 It is all taken care of for us.